opsdroid/opsdroid/docs/extending/connectors.md

 # Creating a connector

 Connectors are a class which extends the base opsdroid Connector.
 The class has three mandatory methods, `connect`, `listen` and `respond`.
+There are also some default values you can override with the `__init__` function, just be sure you are setting everything that the default init sets.

 #### connect
 *connect* is a method which connects to a specific chat service